Modern Options Beyond Traditional ACA Plans

 - Association Health Plans (AHPs):

-- AHPs are established and maintained by associations, allowing individuals or employers within the association to offer health coverage to their members.
+- Associations establish and maintain AHPs, allowing individuals or employers within the group to offer health coverage to their members.

-- AHPs are subject to ERISA regulations and must meet specific criteria to qualify for ERISA’s protections and operate as an individual plan.
+- AHPs follow ERISA regulations and must meet specific criteria to gain ERISA protections and operate as an individual health plan.

 Single Employer and Multiple Employer Welfare Arrangement (MEWA) Defined: